guildai/guildai/guild/tests/run-impl.md

     Try 'guild operations' for a list.
     <exit 1>

-Can't find operation (no model spec):
+Can't find operation - no model spec):

     >>> with SetCwd(cwd):
     ...     run(opspec="foo")